California Uber Sexual Assault Lawsuit

 While rideshares are generally safe, there have been thousands of reports of Uber sexual assault.
 Drivers may commit sexual assault against the passengers and the opposite – where passengers harm drivers.
 Uber sexual assault is more likely to occur in certain situations, such as when a passenger is under the influence of drugs or alcohol, the rideshare is in a less populated area or someone’s destination is in the suburbs, and if the ride is late at night.

-According to Uber’s second safety report, which covered the years of 2019 and 2020, the total number of sexual assault reports across the 5 categories included totaled 3,824 in 2019-2020.
-We do not have data for 2021, 2022, or 2023 – and while they state in their report that sexual assaults decreased 5% between their first and second safety reports, it was reported that gross bookings on Uber rides were down by 75% in the three months of April through June 2020.
+According to Uber’s latest safety report, which covered the years of 2021 and 2022, the total number of sexual assault reports across the 5 categories included totaled 2,717.
+2023-2024 – and while they state in their report that sexual assaults decreased 5% between their first and second safety reports, it was reported that gross bookings on Uber rides were down by 75% in the three months of April through June 2020.

 This makes the decrease seem less do to sexual assaults decreasing and more so the overall number of rides dramatically decreasing during this reporting period due to the Covid-19 pandemic.